supercollider/rfcs/README.md

 The development community is small and has limited bandwidth.
 If there are a lot of RFCs open, it may be better to help advance existing discussions rather than pile on new ones.

-As an RFC author, it's strongly recommended to only spearhead one RFC at a time.
+As an RFC author, it's best if you only have one RFC of yours open at any moment.

 ### Step 1: Fork this repository